b-robotized/b_ctrldbox_commissioning/docs/FAQ_NEXT_STEPS.md

 # Next steps

-**Congratulations on successfully commissioning your robot with b»controlled box!**
+**Congratulations on successfully commissioning your robot with b-controlled box!**

 Once you have basic movement established, you will likely want to start building complex applications.
-To extend the system, you have two primary approaches:
+To extend the system, you have several approaches:

 ## 1. Extend existing container